 Consider the shares of the companies involved and the nature of the arrangement, i.e. is it an agreement that forms part of other similar agreements?
 An arrangement that aims to be anti-competitive would be a term in a contract that fixes prices or prevents a party from exporting.

 The legislation applies to arrangements at the same level of the supply chain, i.e. with your competitors (horizontal agreements) and agreements at a different level, i.e. with your suppliers or distributors (vertical agreements).

 In terms of horizontal agreements, it is important to understand that any contract between two rivals, or even discussions at a meeting or phone call between two directors can be used as evidence.

-The agreement could even be just informal cooperation between two parties, so if you and your rival always increase prices at the same or a similar time, it may said to be a ‘concerted practice’ between the two of you.
+The agreement could even be just informal cooperation between two parties, so if you and your rival always increase prices at the same or similar time, it may be said to be a ‘concerted practice’ between the two of you.

-This is referred to as cartel behavior and can result in fines and criminal sanctions for directors.
+This is referred to as cartel behaviour and can result in fines and criminal sanctions for directors.
 The largest fine imposed on a single company is over €896 million, and the largest fine imposed on all members of a single cartel is over €1.3 billion.

 Companies involved in cartel behaviour can gain immunity or a reduction in fines if they are the first to come forward and give evidence of the cartel, i.e. confessing.